 Another great aspect of Achenbach's article is the suggestion to use "science fiction" as a means to understand the future.
 As if to prove his point he fills his article with Sci-Fi references, from Star Trek to Godzilla.
 But here's my concern . . .science fiction show us what technology is possible.
 But as the population of engineers decreases then logically wouldn't take longer for that future to get here.
 Maybe the article shouldn't be called "The Future is Now" but rather "The Future has Been Delayed Due to Technical Difficulties."
 Wow, depressing thought.
 And I really want my Jet Pack!
 So maybe you should encourage your kids to become engineers.
 It's the only way to stop the present from staying that way.

-"engineer scarcity crisis"?
+Is there any way we can solve this "engineer scarcity crisis"?
 According to the Business Monthly article we need to convince young people that engineering is, simply put, "cool."
 Well I can attest to that.
 After all, we're the ones who make the future happen.
 And that is way "cool."